ShivaniThadiyan/Azure-Experience-Center/docs/Creating-AEC-templates.md

  ### Create Template
 - Navigate to the portal using the link https://experience-azure-mgmt.azurewebsites.net/#/main and login with your AEC credentials.
-- Once logged in, click on **Templates** on the left pane of the portal.
+- Once logged in, click on **Templates** on the left paneL of the portal.
 This will list the templates if any.

 <img src="/Images/templates.png"/>